Who we are

 - third party service providers who process this data on our behalf to help run some of our internal business operations for example IT services.

-Where we share your data with third parties we ensure that your data is held securely and in line with all relevant data protection requirements.
+Where we share your data with third parties we ensure that your data is held securely and in line with UK GDPR requirements.

 How do we store and protect personal data?